e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Deadline law: absolute schedule with bounded debt.** Frame deadlines come from the map; a frame exceeding its wall budget `h/p` leaves debt that subsequent frames repay by running short or waitless — the long-run rate is exact and ms-scale hiccups (GC, scheduler) are invisible.
-Debt beyond a threshold (a few frames' worth) is forgiven by re-anchor plus warning, so long stalls (debugger, laptop sleep) do not trigger catch-up bursts.
+Debt beyond a threshold — **five frames' worth of budget, `5·h/p`** — is forgiven by re-anchor plus warning, so long stalls (debugger, laptop sleep) do not trigger catch-up bursts.
+Five: comfortably above the ms-scale hiccups debt exists to absorb silently, and far below the seconds-to-minutes stalls forgiveness exists for, so neither case lands near the threshold.
 Rejected: relative deadlines (next = last completion + budget), under which every overrun permanently slips sim time against wall time.

 **`p = ∞` is pacer-off, not a limit value.** FlightCore's arithmetic trick